DK96-OS/AndroidTools/README.md

       * Use `val data = getFromArray(index, arrayList)` to obtain the data that was clicked

  ### Default Click Response Behaviour ###
-  * By default a ClickListener is set on ResponseVH root view, which calls `action(null)`
+  * By default a ClickListener is set on ResponseVH root view, which calls `vh.action(null)`
+    * This triggers a call to `respond()` when the root view is clicked
-    * To prevent Click listener setup, set the second constructor parameter of ResponseAdapter to false
+    * To disable this behaviour, set the second constructor parameter of ResponseAdapter to false
   * To set your own listeners, override `initViewListeners(v: View, vh: ResponseVH)`
     * Inside each listener call `vh.action(String?)`
     * Provide a different string for each type of action you want to perform